Vinoo Mankad picked up 12 wickets in the Test. Photo Courtesy – Rahul Mankad.

 With Test matches turning more and more into torture tales for India, the team is currently scraping the bottom of the barrel of cricketing fortunes.
 However, in a somewhat off-key note of the music of the time, they also celebrate the 60th anniversary of their first victory in Test cricket this Friday.

-The moment of history in Chepauk on the afternoon of February 10, 1952 took nineteen and a half years in coming, a staggering statistic that turns somewhat palatable when we consider that the number of Test matches played during that barren period was a paltry 24.
+The moment of history in Chepauk on the afternoon of February 10, 1952 took nineteen and a half years in coming, a staggering statistic that turns somewhat palatable when we consider that the number of Tests played during that barren period was a paltry 10.
 On ten of those occasions the country had ended up on the losing side.

 Success had painfully eluded the expectant young nation by a whisker two years earlier at the Brabourne Stadium against the West Indies.
 A spirited chase of 361 runs in 395 minutes had ended six runs short with two wickets in hand when time had run out.